Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 - **Magic Lore Clause** - You may not equip duplicate lores of magic on the party.
 	- For example, if one unit equips fire magic, draco, necros, aow, then other units can't equip those skills.
 - **No Obstacle Clause** - You may not put obstacles (e.g. phantoms) on the battlefield.
-- **Skill Tier Clause** - Some skills take more than 1 slot.
-It is designed for 4 or 5 skill rules.
-	- Still banned: Octopus, Dragon/Beast Slayer
-	- 3 slots: Divine Magic (for classes having access to Heal, nerf clerics)
-	- 2 slots: Divine Magic (for classes having access to Liberate, nerf knights), Fearful Impact, Fated Circle, Bullseye, Stop Ward, Skills which have guaranteed shutdown effects (e.g. Bloody Mary and a skill that petrifies the undead; only two iirc), Skills that can create obstacles
-	- Exceptions: Wingedmem have 2 fewer slots innately (you can consider that innate flight takes up 2 slots)
-	- For example, if a cleric equips Divne Magic, then he has only 1 slot left if 4 skills are followed.

-The aim is to provide a choice to remove some special classes and skill restrictions.

 ### Reverse mirror match rules